-Questions and Answers on the Due Diligence in Supply Chains Act
+Frequently Asked Questions on the Due Diligence in Supply Chains Act

-Current developments in the area of due diligence legislation - both in Germany and at the EU level - raise many questions.
+The current regulatory developments in the area of corporate human rights due diligence - both in Germany and at the EU level - raise many questions.
 Below we answer some of the most important questions.

 - The German National Action Plan on Business and Human Rights (NAP) already exists.
 Why now also a Supply Chain Due Diligence Act?